100janovic/100janovic.github.io/README.md

 # 100janovic.github.io

-I am Djordje Stojanovic, frontend developer, for medium sized projects I can work with backend part as well.
+I am Djordje Stojanovic, front-end developer, for medium sized projects I can build back-end part as well.

 If you are unfamiliar with this job title, that is ok, in another words: